-Want to transfer photos from iPhone to iPhone but do not know how?
+Got a new iPhone 11 or iPhone 11 Pro?
+Want to transfer your precious photos from old iPhone to the new iPhone?
 Read on this guide to get 5 efficient ways to transfer pictures from iPhone to iPhone effortlessly.
+Applying to all iPhone models: iPhone 11/XS/XR/X/8/7/6/5/4.

 According to our users’ report, they usually have the plan to transfer photos from iPhone to iPhone in the following cases:

 No matter which situation you are in, you are totally on the right page.
 Transferring photos from one iPhone to another is quite easy.
-In this post, we focus on how to transfer pictures from iPhone to iPhone and offer you 5 different ways: with an iPhone to iPhone Transfer Tool, iTunes, iCloud, or AirDrop.
+In this post, we will show you how to transfer pictures from iPhone to iPhone with 5 different ways: with an iPhone to iPhone Transfer Tool, iTunes, iCloud, or AirDrop.

-Now, Free Download AnyTrans for iOS firstly, and then follow the two methods below to transfer photos from iPhone to iPhone effortlessly.
+Now, Free Download AnyTrans for iOS, then follow the steps below learn how to transfer photos from iPhone to iPhone effortlessly.

-Free Download AnyTrans for iOS and install it on your Mac or PC > Run it > Connect both of your iPhones to the computer (PC or Mac) with its USB cable > Go to the category page.
+Install AnyTrans on your Mac or PC > Run it > Connect both of your iPhones to the computer (PC or Mac) with its USB cable > Go to the category page.

 Select Photos > Pick up the album with the photos you want to transfer.